Cloud VMS vs Self-Hosted

 Storage and Bandwidth: Architecture Differences

 Self-hosted VMS records everything locally.
-Storage requirements scale with: camera count × resolution × compression × retention period.
 A 30-camera deployment at 1080p/H.264, continuous recording, 30-day retention requires approximately 15–25TB of raw storage.
-When drives fail (and they do), footage is permanently lost unless a separate backup system is maintained.
+When drives fail (and they do), footage is permanently lost unless a separate backup was maintained.

-Cloud VMS platforms typically use motion/event-triggered cloud storage, supplemented by continuous edge recording on the gateway device.
-This dramatically reduces cloud bandwidth requirements compared to uploading continuous full-resolution streams.
-Estimated cloud bandwidth for a 30-camera deployment: 5–15 Mbps sustained upload, depending on motion frequency and resolution settings.
+Cloud VMS platforms use motion/event-triggered cloud storage, supplemented by continuous edge recording on the gateway device.
+Estimated cloud bandwidth for a 30-camera deployment: 5–15 Mbps sustained upload.
+Use the bandwidth calculator and storage calculator for your specific requirements.

 Deployment Speed and Complexity